 - Co-optimisation of ancillary services, which would be considered as part of broader wholesale market changes which involve central dispatch (dispatch controlled by the System Operator), such as nodal pricing.

 Options across multiple market elements

-The government considers two options which cover multiple elements of market design at once.
+The government considered two options which cover multiple elements of market design at once.
 This includes an auction by cost of carbon abatement, as per the Dutch SDE++ scheme, and an Equivalent Firm Power (EFP) auction.
-In assessing a cost of carbon abatement auction BEIS is only minded to take this option forward for further exploration as a potential way of structuring support for investment in low carbon flexibility.
-It is not minded to pursue this option for mass low carbon power, as there does not appear to be significant benefits over the existing CfD scheme.
+In assessing a cost of carbon abatement auction BEIS was only minded to take this option forward for further exploration as a potential way of structuring support for investment in low carbon flexibility.
+It was not minded to pursue this option for mass low carbon power, as there does not appear to be significant benefits over the existing CfD scheme.

 Read about what the next steps are once the consultation closes.